Sign up to our mailing list to discover the future of beauty and wellness.

 I could listen to Anna all day, yet after an hour of being pummelled like an expensive sourdough, I feel myself drifting asleep - something that never happens outside the sanctity of my own bed, and sometimes even that’s touch and go.
 Whatever the spider machine is doing, it’s doing it painlessly.
 “You might feel it a bit if you weren’t wearing the bodysuit,” Zahn concedes, explaining that its antibacterial silver threads also lessen the machine’s intensity.
 The soothing sounds of Chet Baker only add to my reverie.
 “I like to play music that’s different from the usual tinkly-tinkly relaxation sounds,” she smiles.

-The idea of delivering medical-grade benefits in a luxurious, therapeutic setting seems like the perfect post-pandemic wellness concept at a time when people are crying out for self-care.
+The idea of delivering clinic-grade benefits in a luxurious, therapeutic setting seems like the perfect post-pandemic wellness concept at a time when people are crying out for self-care.
 The last 18 months have made us realise that preserving and maintaining mental health is not a luxury, but a necessity.
 The pandemic has left everyone time-pressed and wanting real results.

 Did I see any?
 My skin definitely looked and felt more taut, and my face looked lifted.
 My ever-bloated stomach was indubitably flatter.
 For about an hour after the treatment, I also felt so relaxed that I could barely string a sentence together.
 Joy?
 I felt it in abundance.
 In Italian, Ricari means “bring back energy to something”, and it certainly did to me.
 No wonder Chloe J Moretz, Lily Allen, Dree Hemingway and a slew of other famouses are fans.
 If you love weirdness, hate whale music and prefer your beauty treatments to be at the techier end of the wellness scale, The Ricari Studios Method is the ideal treatment.
 And if tiny things excite you?
 Prepare to be excited - a lot.

-The Ricari method is all about using medical grade technology in a therapeutic, spa-like setting.
+The Ricari method is all about using clinic grade technology in a therapeutic, spa-like setting.
 Anna Zahn, the brains behind Ricari, chose LYMA Laser technology because of its power.
 As she says: "The wellness market is quite saturated with infinite products and routines— I’m more interested in adding value, experience, and sustainable lifestyle shifts."
 [Forbes]

 What Zahn noticed was that while LYMA’s near infrared diffused laser light is able to reach the deepest layers of the skin on your face to stimulate fibroblasts and encourage cellular renewal, the same technology from LYMA can be used on your body for a slightly different effect.
 On the body the LYMA Laser can cause fat cells to temporarily release the fat substance from the body of the cell.
 This enhances the results from Ricari’s vacuum massage, treatment.
 This same finding is why low-level laser therapy is used prior to liposuction.
 Over the past decade researchers discovered that when focal areas of subcutaneous fat are subjected to near infrared laser photobiomodulation, the ability to perform liposuction is made easier and the results significantly improved.